 Social media is an internet-based technology that helps to facilitate the sharing and exchange of ideas, thoughts, and information across virtual networks and communities.
 Social media platforms provide users with an instant means of communication with those close by or those on the other side of the world.

 Today, more than three billion people worldwide use common forms of social media, including Facebook, Twitter, Snapchat, and Instagram, among others.
-Data from the Pew Research Center indicates as many as ninety percent of people between ages nineteen and twenty-nine use at least one type of social media.
+Data from the Pew Research Center indicates as many as ninety percent of people between the ages of nineteen and twenty-nine use at least one type of social media.

 Is There a Connection Between Social Media and Drug Use?

 Drug and alcohol misuse and abuse are not new problems in the United States.
 Each year, over twenty-one million people meet the diagnostic criteria for substance use disorder.
 Struggles with drug use have been a problem long before the advent of social media.
 However, social media outlets provide a new and concerning opportunity for people to be exposed to drugs in ways they may not have found before.
 Although people of all ages are vulnerable to the effects of what they see on social media, teens and adolescents are likely more susceptible due to the strength of peer pressure and peer influence.
-Common social media sites, including Facebook and Snapchat, offer up an easy to access environment where people are exposed to people engaging in behaviors involving drugs and alcohol or discussing the use of drugs and alcohol.
+Common social media sites, including Facebook and Snapchat, offer an easy-to-access environment where people are exposed to people engaging in behaviors involving drugs and alcohol or discussing the use of drugs and alcohol.

 Unfortunately, consistent exposure to celebrities, friends, or family engaging in substance use inevitably influences those who view the content.
 The constant presence of drug and alcohol use on social media may normalize or glamorize the behavior making people who wouldn’t usually turn to drugs believe that it’s OK to experiment with illicit or prescription drugs, for example.